Polymer/old-docs-site/app/3.0/docs/devguide/data-system.md

 deep copy to pick up changes.

-If your application requires it, you can eliminate dirty-checking of objects and arrays on a per-element basis using the `Polymer.MutableData` mixin.
+If your application requires it, you can eliminate dirty-checking of objects and arrays on a per-element basis using the `MutableData` mixin.
 This mixin may trade some performance for increased ease of use.
 For details, see [Using the MutableData mixin](#mutable-data).

 Related tasks: